LtPeriwinkle/rsplit/README.md

 # rsplit
-TUI speedrun timer written in rust will work for windows or linux, as it uses crossterm backend
+TUI speedrun timer written in rust will work for windows or linux, as it uses [crossterm](https://crates.io/crates/crossterm)